AI is no longer stupid: vibe coders ship real software, Claude aces hard CS exams, benchmarks keep falling

 What can we do as a society?

 Rigorously regulate AI model training.
-Berkeley Professor Stuart Russel suggests this:
+Berkeley Professor Stuart Russel15 suggests this:

 The only way forward is to figure out how to make AI safety a condition of doing business.If you think about other areas where safety matters, like medicine, airplanes and nuclear power stations, the government and the public research sector don’t solve all the problems of safety and then give all the solutions to the industry, right?
 They say to the companies, “If you want to put something out there that is potentially unsafe, you can’t — until you figure out how to make it safe.”